Included with entry price to the GardensSave on the price of your ticket when you book online

 Depending on the featured plant or fungus the tour could include a visit to the Jodrell Laboratory, the Herbarium or one of our Nurseries.
 You'll see how Kew's research can be used to help people across the globe, for example with re-forestation or finding alternative crops for farming in remote areas.

-Join us in November to find out more about oak trees (Quercus) at Kew.
+Join us in January to find out more about the snowdrop (Galanthus).